-- Sec.
+- (b) The period designated for the consideration of a local, consent, and resolutions calendar under this section or under a special order under Section 2 of this rule may not exceed one calendar day. - Sec.
 14. PROCEDURE FOR CONSIDERATION OF LOCAL, CONSENT, AND RESOLUTIONS CALENDARS.
 During the consideration of a local, consent, and resolutions calendar set by the Committee on Local and Consent Calendars the following procedures shall be observed: - (1) The chair shall allow the sponsor of each bill or resolution three minutes to explain the measure, and the time shall not be extended except by unanimous consent of the house.
 This rule shall have precedence over all other rules limiting time for debate. - (2) If it develops that any bill or resolution on a local, consent, and resolutions calendar is to be contested on the floor of the house, the chair shall withdraw the bill or resolution from further consideration and remove it from the calendar. - (3) Any bill or resolution on a local, consent, and resolutions calendar shall be considered contested if notice is given by five or more members that they intend to oppose the bill or resolution, either by a raising of hands or the delivery of written notice to the chair. - (4) Any bill or resolution on a local, consent, and resolutions calendar shall be considered contested if debate exceeds 10 minutes.
-The chair shall strictly enforce this time limit and automatically withdraw the bill from further consideration if the time limit herein imposed is exceeded. - Sec.
+The chair shall strictly enforce this time limit and automatically withdraw the bill from further consideration if the time limit herein imposed is exceeded. - (5) Any bill or resolution on a local, consent, and resolutions calendar that is not reached for floor consideration because of the expiration of the calendar day period for consideration established by Section 13 of this rule shall carry over onto the next local, consent, and resolutions calendar.
+Bills or resolutions that carry over must appear in the same relative order as on the calendar on which the bills or resolutions initially appeared, and bills or resolutions originally from older calendars must appear before those originally from more recent calendars. - Sec.
 15. ORDER OF CONSIDERATION OF CALENDARS.
 Except for local, consent, and resolutions calendars and congratulatory and memorial calendars, consideration of calendars shall be in the order named in Section 7 of this rule, subject to any exceptions ordered by the Committee on Calendars.
-With respect to a particular calendar within the system of calendars established by Section 7 of this rule, bills and resolutions on third reading shall have precedence over bills and resolutions on second reading. - Sec.
-16. DAILY CALENDARS, SUPPLEMENTAL CALENDARS, AND LISTS OF ITEMS ELIGIBLE FOR CONSIDERATION. (a) Calendars shall be printed daily when the house is in session.
-A printed copy of each calendar shall be placed in the newspaper mailbox of each member at least 36 hours if convened in regular session and 24 hours if convened in special session before the calendar may be considered by the house, except as otherwise provided by these rules for the calendar on which the general appropriations bill is first eligible for consideration on second reading when convened in regular session.
-Deviations from the calendars as printed and distributed shall not be permitted except that the
+Bills and resolutions on third reading shall have precedence over bills and resolutions on second reading. - Sec.
+16. DAILY CALENDARS, SUPPLEMENTAL CALENDARS, AND LISTS OF ITEMS ELIGIBLE FOR CONSIDERATION. (a) Calendars shall be prepared daily when the house is in session.
+A calendar must be posted on the electronic legislative information system at least 36 hours if convened in regular session and 24 hours if convened in special session before the calendar may be considered by the house, except as otherwise provided by these rules for the calendar on which the general appropriations bill is first eligible for consideration on second reading when convened in regular session.
+A calendar that contains a bill extending an agency, commission, or advisory committee under the Texas

-Committee on Calendars shall be authorized to print and distribute, not later than two hours before the house convenes, a supplemental daily house calendar, on which shall appear:
+Sunset Act must be posted at least 48 hours if convened in regular or special session before the calendar may be considered by the house.
+Deviations from the calendars as posted shall not be permitted except that the Committee on Calendars shall be authorized to prepare and post, not later than two hours before the house convenes, a supplemental daily house calendar, on which shall appear: